 It’s a whole different story, though, whether you should keep meat on the menu, cooked or raw.
 Whether you’re a novice or an experienced chicken farmer, you may not be too happy giving your birds raw meat not wanting to risk making them sick.
 But still, you wonder whether this line of thinking is justified.

-Prompted by the exact same reasoning, we decided to dive into the topic of what chickens can and can’t eat when meat is concerned.
+Prompted by the exact same reasoning, we decided to dive into the topic of 'Can chickens eat raw meat, including ground beef, hamburgers, chicken, pork, or steak'?
 So, let’s get into the meat of it, shall we?

 Can I Feed Raw Meat to My Chickens?